cog-imperial/min_matches_heuristics/README.md

 This repository contains 1) a collection of benchmark instances of the general heat exchanger network synthesis problem, 2) a source code implementing and evaluating the performance of exact and heuristic methods for the minimum number of matches problem (using Python 2.7.6 and Pyomo 4.4.1), and 3) the obtained results after running the code on an Intel Core i7-4790 CPU 3.60 GHz with 15.6 GB RAM and 64-bit Ubuntu 14.04.
 Letsios, Kouyialis and Misener (2017) present a technical description of the implemented methods.

 Based on the standard sequential method for heat exchanger network design, solving the minimum number of matches problem requires solving the minimum utility cost problem beforehand.
 In particular, the solution process consists of the following steps:
-1. generation of minimum utility cost (i.e. general heat exchanger network design) input files,
+1. generating the minimum utility cost (i.e. general heat exchanger network design) input files,
-2. solving of the minimum utility cost problem using the transportation LP model and generation of the minimum number of matches problem instances,
+2. solving the minimum utility cost problem using the transportation LP model and generating the minimum number of matches problem instances,
-3. solving of the minimum number of matches problem via exact and heuristic methods.
+3. solving the minimum number of matches problem via exact and heuristic methods.

-All input and output data files are located in directory `data`, all required Python modules are located in directory `lib` while the the root file `main.py` performs all steps for obtaining the results.
+All input and output data files are located in directory `data`, all the required Python modules are located in directory `lib` while the root file `main.py` performs all steps for obtaining the results.

 ## Benchmark Instances

 This repository contains a collection of 48 general heat exchanger network design problem instances.
 These instances are classified into three test sets:
 1. Furman (2000) test set,
-2. Chen et al. (2015a, 2015b) test set, and
+2. Chen et al. (2015a, 2015b) test set,
-3. Grossman (2017) test set.
+3. Grossmann (2017) test set.

-The Furman (2000) instances are manually digitized from the engineering literature, the Chen et al. (2015a, 2015b) are existing instances in the literature, and the Grossman (2017) instances are generated randomly with fixed seeds.
-Obtaining the Chen et al. (2015a, 2015b) and Grossman (2017) instances requires parsing existing `.gms` files and random selections in the latter case.
+The Furman (2000) instances are manually digitized from the engineering literature, the Chen et al. (2015a, 2015b) are existing instances in the literature, and the Grossmann (2017) instances are generated randomly with fixed seeds.
+Obtaining the Chen et al. (2015a, 2015b) and Grossmann (2017) instances requires parsing existing `.gms` files and random selections in the latter case.
 All minimum utility cost instances as well as the corresponding `.gms` files are stored in the directory `data/original_instances`.

 ## Minimum Utility Cost Problem Instances